broxp/nerder-beads/README.md

-# nerder-beads
+# Nerder Beads

-Nerder Beads: image to bead pattern converter
+A simple image to bead pattern converter using Scala Play!